 Switzerland actively promotes political dialogue, reconciliation, the strengthening of democratic institutions, and humanitarian demining.

-In addition, Switzerland provides a number of experts for international missions in Kosovo.
-Through Swisscoy the Swiss Armed Forces have been participating in the international Kosovo Force (KFOR) peace support operation since 1999.
-This military engagement is based on UN Security Council Resolution 1244.
+In addition, Switzerland makes a number of experts available for secondment to international missions in Kosovo.
+Since 1999, the Swiss Armed Forces have been involved in the international peacekeeping operation known as Kosovo Force (KFOR), where SWISSCOY is deployed.
+This military engagement is based on United Nations Security Council resolution 1244.

 Development cooperation and humanitarian aid

 Switzerland began providing humanitarian aid in Kosovo in 1998.
-Since then, this aid was been replaced by longer-term programmes of development cooperation.
-The SDC and SECO cooperation strategy for 2013-2016 focuses on the following areas:
+This has since been replaced by long-term development cooperation programmes.
+The SDC and SECO cooperation strategy for 2017-2020 focuses on the following areas:

 - Economy and employment